locus313/locus313/README.md

 I am a passionate IT Systems Engineer and Network administrator.
 I don't consider myself a developer since I work way better with operating systems, shells, network appliances but I do contribute to various open-source projects.

-- 🔭 I’m currently working on [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk) and [ChromieCraft](https://www.chromiecraft.com)
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning Terraform, Docker, Kubernetes
+- 🌱 I’m currently learning Azure, AWS and Terraform
-- 👯 I’m looking to collaborate on open source projects but primarly [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk)
+- 👯 I’m looking to collaborate on open source projects but primarly
-- 🤔 I’m looking for help with [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk) C++
+- 🤔 I’m looking for help with
 - 💬 Ask me about windows, macos, linux and networking
 - 📫 How to reach me: Use my links at the top
 - 💜 Interests: Tech, homelab, gaming, movies, tv series, anime